-Use the Apple Magic Trackpad on a PC
+Use the Apple Magic Trackpad on your PC

-You can use the Apple Magic Trackpad on your PC using software from GitHub.
-Called Mac Precision Touchpad, the process is very straightforward and described at the bottom of the page.
+You can use the Apple Magic Trackpad on your PC using software that’s up on GitHub called Mac Precision Touchpad.

 - Navigate to this page and download the latest version of the file.